-Transfer credit for required (“core”) courses is evaluated and approved by the appropriate dean of faculty, in consultation with the chair of the department in which credit is requested and the registrar.
-Transfer credit for elective courses is evaluated by the Registrar and approved by the appropriate dean of faculty.
+Transfer credit for required (“core”) courses is evaluated and approved by the appropriate academic dean, in consultation with the chair of the department in which credit is requested and the registrar.
+Transfer credit for elective courses is evaluated by the Registrar and approved by the appropriate academic dean.
 If transfer credit is approved equivalent to all required courses in any given department, the student must take at least one elective at UPSem in that department.
 All transfer work is listed on the UPSem transcript with the grade designation “credit.”
 Transfer work will not be considered in calculation of student grade point averages reported for degree work at UPSem.
 Course work completed by UPSem students at the Richmond Theological Consortium is not considered transfer credit.
 Registration for these courses is completed and tuition paid on the student’s home campus.
 Grades received appear on the transcript as they are reported to the Registrar and are included when student grade point averages are calculated.

 No credits may be accepted from a conferred degree.
-Individuals who have completed the Master of Arts in Christian Education at a regionally accredited institution in the United States or who hold an equivalent educational credential from another country may be granted prior credit equivalent to 36 credit hours (12 credits) upon admission to the M.Div. program.
-Individuals who meet these same requirements and who have completed the Master of Divinity may be granted prior credit equivalent to 30 credit hours (10 credits) upon admission to the M.A.C.E. program.
+Individuals who have completed the Master of Arts in Christian Education at a regionally accredited institution in the United States or who hold an equivalent educational credential from another country may be granted prior credit equivalent to 27 credit hours upon admission to the M.Div. program.
+Individuals who meet these same requirements and who have completed the Master of Divinity may be granted prior credit equivalent to 18 credit hours upon admission to the M.A.C.E. program.
 Degree requirements for prior credit students are specified in the UPSem academic catalog.

 United Methodist Information